ABOUT

 Imagining Community Access

-The Community Access Road is currently at the conceptual stage—planning is ongoing.
+The Community Access Road is currently at the planning stage.
 The proposed access road will be multipurpose in use to support both community needs and current and future industry.
 The access road is anticipated to include the following features:

-The Community Access Road Project does not include a road to the Ring of Fire.
-It is a separate project to the Northern Road Link Project.
+The Community Access Road Project does not include a road to the Ring of Fire; the Northern Road Link Project is a separate project.

 Read our general fact sheet for more information.